preetisawant/cloud-foundry/index.md

 # About {{site.data.keyword.cfee_full_notm}}
 {: #about}

-Welcome to the {{site.data.keyword.cfee_full}} service (CFEE).
+Welcome to the {{site.data.keyword.cfee_full}} service.

-With the {{site.data.keyword.cfee_full}} service (CFEE), you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
+With {{site.data.keyword.cfee_full}} (CFEE) you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on-demand.
 Instances of the {{site.data.keyword.Bluemix_notm}} Foundry Enterprise service run within your own account in the {{site.data.keyword.Bluemix_notm}}.
 The environment is deployed on isolated hardware (Kubernetes clusters).
 You have full control over the environment, including access control, capacity management, change management, monitoring, and services.
-Furthermore, the integration into the {{site.data.keyword.Bluemix_notm}} allows developers to leverage services available in their {{site.data.keyword.Bluemix_notm}} account and use them in their CFEE environments for binding to applications deployed into those environments.
+Furthermore, CFEE integration into the {{site.data.keyword.Bluemix_notm}} allows developers to leverage services available in their {{site.data.keyword.Bluemix_notm}} account and add them to their CFEE environments.
+Those services can then be bound to applications deployed into CFEE spaces.

 Find out how you can [get started](https://console.bluemix.net/docs/cloud-foundry/getting-started.html#getting-started) creating and using a CFEE instance.